-Governments need to promote pedestrians and bicycling by making streets, neighborhoods, and commercial districts more pedestrian and bike friendly.
+Governments need to promote pedestrians and bicycling, making streets, neighborhoods, and commercial districts more pedestrian and bike friendly.

-The Intergovernmental Panel on Climate Change (IPCC) advocates for an approach to passenger transport planning called "Avoid, Shift, Improve."
+The IPCC advocates for an approach to passenger transport planning called "Avoid, Shift, Improve."
 Avoid means reducing the need for transport in the first place.
-This includes planning new urban areas and redeveloping old ones to be as well-organized as possible, so people will not have to travel far for their working, shopping, schooling, and recreational needs.
+This includes planning new urban areas and redeveloping old ones to be as well organized as possible, so people will not have to travel far for their working, shopping, schoolings, and recreational needs.
 "Shift" means switching necessary travel to more sustainable and higher-occupancy modes of transport.
-The "improve" part involves switching bus, rail, and car transport from fossil fuels to electric.
-298
+The "improve" part involves switching bus, rail, and car transport from fossil fuels to electric.275